Minimal targets for dilaton direct detection: Cosmological Constraints

 \subsection{Initial conditions and inflationary production}

 Throughout this manuscript, we have assigned vacuum initial conditions to the scalar field at the beginning of radiation domination.
 However, there is no reason to assume that the scalar field must have started at its vacuum value, and in fact, it generically will not.
 Inflationary fluctuations will cause the scalar expectation value to take a random walk during inflation, setting the initial conditions for the scalar field at the beginning of radiation domination.
 Further, the mean of the random walk is generically not zero, owing to the inflationary fluctuations of the Standard Model particles.
+At larger inflationary scales, the expectation value generated by inflationary fluctuations can dominate over the thermal misalignment, and the scalar relic abundance is dominated by vacuum misalignment.
+As for isocurvature perturbations, the results of this section are underestimates in the case of non-instantaneous reheating.

-During inflation, the effective temperature of the Standard Model is given by the Hawking temperature $T_H = H_I/2\pi$.
+During inflation, the effective temperature of the Standard Model is given by the Hawking temperature $T_H = H_I/2\pi$ \cite{Marsh:2015xka}.
 Assuming that the scalar's thermal potential scales as $d_g^{(1)} \varphi g_0^2 T^4$, its effective potential during inflation is

 The homogeneous expectation value of the scalar field is selected from a probability distribution satisfying the Fokker-Planck equation, and after a long period of inflation settles into an equilibrium $\propto \exp\pc{-8\pi^2 V_{\rm eff,I}(\phi)/3 H_I^4}$ \cite{Starobinsky:1994bd}.
 The mean of this distribution is